6 Ways to Demonstrate Skills and Behaviours in End Point Assessment

 “I was assigned task X and I immediately started brainstorming ideas and researching…”

-“The manager’s decision was to X and this was based largely on the research I carried out…”
+“The manager’s decision was… and this was based largely on the research I carried out…”

 2. The assessor doesn’t know you